 Will my clients see the end date?

-Hide the end date (minimum contracted date) by going to Settings > General > then scroll down to Proposal Settings and select "Hide"
+To set or change the default on your account go to Settings > General then scroll down to Proposal Settings to select a default

 What does this mean for rollovers and re-engagement?

 If you are happy with the existing annual re-engagements process where you rollover your active proposals, review, make changes and re-send out for client acceptance, this process will remain the same, and you can get started now!
 The earlier you get started, the less you need to worry about come year end.

 Please note: Rolling over a proposal with recurring billing enabled will not complete the original proposal on acceptance of the rolled over proposal.
 This will only happen if you adjust the original proposal - to find out more about adjusting proposals here.

 Can the existing accepted proposal be upgraded to continue after the end date?

 Absolutely!
 And this presents a huge opportunity to streamline your re-engagement process.